 Latest census documents and other relevant authorized sources to be referred to for such details and information.

-Issues regarding term/ alternative names for vowel markings on consonant ('-kar' vs. 'Matra'); 'hasanta’ vs. the term 'halanta'
+Issues regarding term/ alternative names for vowel markings on consonant ('-kāra' vs. 'Mātrā'); 'hasanta’ vs. the term 'halanta'

-It was decided that the Bangla or native terms such as kar and hashanta be used in brackets wherever the technical terms have been used in the LGR document.
+It was decided that the Bangla or native terms such as kāra and hashanta be used in brackets wherever the technical terms have been used in the LGR document.

-Incorporation of activities and contribution of Dhaka Bangla Academy.
+Incorporation of activities and contribution of Bangla Academy, Dhaka.

-Mr. Mamun and Mr. Hasib were asked to provide information to be added in the LGR with respect to various activities in connection with Bangla and Bangla script in particular.
+Mr. Mamun and Mr. Haseeb were asked to provide information to be added in the LGR with respect to various activities in connection with Bangla and Bangla script in particular.

 Nukta character in the Bangla repertoire.

-The panel memners unanimously agreed that the term and the concept of nukta is borrowed in Bangla.
+The panel members unanimously agreed that the term and the concept of nukta is borrowed in Bangla.
 Dr. Atiur noted that can nukta be used for demonstrating the characteristics sounds of loan words from Persian and Arabic and for that matter other foreign languages.
 There could be cases of demand to write Muslim names, Urdu poetic words and loan words with nukta under ক, খ, গ, জ and ফ only for the sake of correct pronunciation and maintaining the sanctity of the loan word.
-I was however, decided to do away with the nukta in Bangla.
+It was, however, decided to do away with the nukta in Bangla.
 Mr. Rajib pointed out that ড়, ঢ় and য় are different from ক়, খ়, গ়, জ় and ফ়.
 Mr. Haseeb was of the opinion that there is no need of nukta in Bangla.
 Mr. Abhijit proposed not to remove nukta if absolutely necessary to do so.
 Mr. Akshat pointed out the possibility what if singularly disown nukta character as atomic characters (ড়, ঢ় and য়) are not normalized in Unicode.
 There could be problem in domain names and that they are broken in Unicode.
 Mr. Akshat further stated that ড়, ঢ় and য় could be proposed as atomic characters to the Unicode.
 The panel agreed to this concept referring to the fact that র has originally been incorporated as a single character without nukta and never as ব+nukta.
 Hence, the case of making ড়, ঢ় and য় as atomic characters in the repertoire could be easily justified.
 The co-chair, Prof. U. N. Singh suggested two ways that either the nukta may not be used at all or put up formal note to Unicode and see it is also normalized in a way they look like র (atomic).

 Dr Sarmad, through online medium, made the panel aware that the LGR procedure suggests that if there is no consensus in the community, the default is to leave the relevant code points out, until a time when there is a unanimous agreement.
 He further added that it is not easy to get the recommendations through Unicode.